fjp/fjp.github.io/README.md

 ## Create New Posts

-New posts are simply created in the _posts folder but the naming convention is important.
+New posts are simply created in the `collections/_posts folder but the naming convention is important.
 For more details go to https://jekyllrb.com/docs/structure/

 Add the changes to github by adding, committing and pushing the new post file.